dineshkanojia/blockchainproject/README.md

 # Requried Software tool as follows:

+1. Etherium IDE:
+#
-1. Etherium IDE - We have use Remix IDE and use solidity langauge to build and execute blockchain code.
+We have use Remix IDE and use solidity langauge to build and execute blockchain code.
 Its oline open source tools supports almost all browsers please follow the link. https://remix.ethereum.org/ comprise with in-build complier and deployment features.

+#
+2. Metamask
+#
-2. Metamask - For this project we have use metamask again an open source tools comes with an extention for any mordern browser such as Edge, Firefox, Chrome and so on.
+For this project we have use metamask again an open source tools comes with an extention for any mordern browser such as Edge, Firefox, Chrome and so on.
 Follow link https://metamask.io/download, I have used Edge browser and works like a charm.

     To setup metamask download the extensation and open directly from there itself.
 By default it comes with Etherum network and also offers Testing network for transactions purpoose.
 For this project we have use Ropsten network.

     Note: For new verions the test network maybe disable, once can enable by moving the toggle button in setting setion.

+#

+3. Github
+#
-3. Github - We need a respository to store source code for add and alteration of project work.
+We need a respository to store source code for add and alteration of project work.
 Link as follows: https://github.com/, if you already have an account then create a respository and clone it with your working directory.
 Or Create a new account and follows the mentioned process.

+#
+4. Visual Studio Code
+#
-4. Visual Studio Code - This is again open source IDE used for this project as a editor.
+This is again open source IDE used for this project as a editor.
 Download it from https://code.visualstudio.com/ it suupports almost all the platforms.